-Hope Goldman is a choreographer, performing artist, teacher, and co-artistic director of Form Constant Dance currently based out of Chicago.
-She has served on faculty at Olive Harvey College and been a guest artist at Washington and Lee University and Iowa State University.
-Her choreography and video work has been presented throughout the Midwest as well as several areas along the East coast at venues including the The Tank and Chez Bushwick in New York.
+Hope Goldman is a choreographer, performing artist, and teacher currently based out of Chicago.
+She has served on faculty at Olive Harvey College, been a guest artist at Columbia College Chicago, Washington and Lee University, and Iowa State University.
+She often teaches at Lou Conte Dance Studio home of Hubbard Street Dance.

-She attended the University of South Florida where she received with a BFA in dance performance.
-Upon graduation, she went to the University of Illinois at Urbana Champaign where she received her MFA in dance and also held a teaching assistantship.
+She holds a BFA in dance from the University of South Florida and an MFA in dance from the University of Illinois at Urbana Champaign where she also held a teaching assistantship.